 This version sets the RIT lettermark and the Rochester Institute of Technology wordmark together in a single line.
 This is the most common configuration used to identify the brand.

-Reserved for official, presidential communications, such as on diplomas, stationery, and signage.
-May be used for high-end applications, merchandise, and gifts, but only with approved vendors.
-Contact firstname.lastname@example.org for more information.
+Reserved for official, presidential communications, such as on stationery, and signage.
+May be used for high-end applications, merchandise and gifts sold in the bookstore, but only with approved vendors.
+Contact email@example.com for more information.

 The color of the background will determine which version of the lockup to use.
 Plan your layouts to accommodate using the preferred option.
 One-color versions of our marks should be used sparingly: only when printing restrictions demand it.
 Use only the approved logo options.